slds-lmu/paper_2019_iml_measures/paper.md

 0 if not used, 1 if linear or binary split, ...

+Discussion
-Discuss: Implicit comparison between features: reducing a feature from 3 to 2 df is same as removing a linear feature.
+- Implicit comparison between features: reducing a feature from 3 to 2 df is same as removing a linear feature.
+- can be adjusted to needs. like maybe only interested in log(df) per feature?
-Discuss: When ALE is used, correlation of features is ok.
+- When ALE is used, correlation of features is ok.
-Discuss:
+-

 ## Others